ELGAS Knowledge Hub

-Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ
+Gas Leak, Gas Leak Sensor, Home Gas Leak Detector, & How to Find a Gas Leak

 If you notice a foul gas leak smell in house, turn off the gas at the gas bottle or meter, if safe to do so.